You Can Get a COVID-19 Booster and a Flu Shot At Once—Plus Other Booster Qs

 - Adults age 50-64 with underlying medical conditions

-CDC says these individuals may get the booster:
+CDC says these individuals may get the booster shot:

 - Adults age 18-49 with underlying medical conditions

-- Adults over the age of 18 who work in high-risk settings (i.e. first responders, teachers, front-line essential workers and healthcare providers)
+- Adults over the age of 18 who work in high-risk settings (i.e. first responders, healthcare providers, congregate care staff, teachers and front-line essential workers)

 - Adults over the age of 18 who live in high-risk settings (i.e. correctional facilities, homeless shelters)